Dionid/board-game-simulator/pixi/src/libs/tecs/README.md

 1. ~~Query~~
 1. ~~Tags~~
 1. ~~Types: Boolean, Array ~~
-1. ~~Defer add and remove entities and components on the same World.step or deferred~~
+1. ~~Defer add and remove entities and components on the same Essence.step or deferred~~
 1. ~~Topics~~
 1. ...
 1. Complex queries